DaveMcGo/portfolio/README.md

 - Microsoft Project Server: Administration

 ## Summary
-I’m a seasoned Data Scientist with a strong background in Business Intelligence.
-I'm great at using my analytical skills and attention to detail to get things done.
-I've got a lot of experience with System Administration and creating data-driven reports, always aiming to make business processes better.
-I know how to use advanced IT and analytical techniques to improve efficiency, ensure compliance, and save costs.
-I work well with teams across different areas to come up with innovative solutions and improvements.
-I’m committed to creating a collaborative environment where everyone can grow professionally and feel appreciated for their contributions.
+I am a seasoned Data Analyst with over 20 years of experience in financial and project-related data within the education sector.
+Currently, I work as a procurement data analyst, making sense of complex data for non-technical users.
+My journey in data science includes a Level 4 Data Analyst apprenticeship and a Level 6 Data Scientist apprenticeship degree.

+I am passionate about data exploration, coding, and database engineering, and I excel at creating data-driven reports to improve business processes.
+My expertise in System Administration and advanced analytical techniques helps enhance efficiency, ensure compliance, and save costs.

+I collaborate effectively with teams to develop innovative solutions and drive our organisation's ambition to become data-driven.
+By sharing my knowledge, I aim to empower colleagues to uncover valuable data insights and succeed in a data-centric world.
+Together, we can unlock the full potential of our data and drive meaningful progress.

 ## Selected Working Experience